geitoodevs/GEImagePicker/README.md

 iOS 8.0

 ## Installation
-Copy GEImagePicker.swift file to your project and add start using the functions available.
+Copy GEImagePicker.swift file to your project and start using the functions available.

 ## Author